What is TÚS?

-We do accept a small number of eligible applicants who refer themselves to the programme – contact us directly using the details below.
+We do accept a number of eligible applicants (who have been in receipt of Jobseekers Allowance for 12 months or more) who refer themselves to the programme – contact us directly using the details below.

 Participants on TÚS can take up other part-time employment provided it does not interfere with the work and times of the TÚS work placement.
 If participants are offered full-time alternative work they may terminate their work placement contract.

 Participants will work for 19 ½ hours a week and the placement lasts 12 months.
-They receive the same statutory annual leave and public holiday entitlement as other employees.
-When the placement finishes, they should sign on again with their local DEASP office.
+When the placement finishes, they should sign on again with their local DSP office.
 They cannot participate in the TÚS scheme again for 3 years.

 If you need childcare in order to participate in the TÚS scheme, you may be eligible for the After-School Child Care (ASCC) scheme.

 The TÚS payment is taxable but the amount payable depends on individual circumstances.

 Class A PRSI contributions will be paid for all participants.